 So, in both these cases, the total user count will always be greater than the paying users.

 Average Check is an average transaction value and the number of transactions cannot be the same as the number of paying users.
-If one user pays repeatedly in a month his number of transactions will not be taken in ARPPU calculation but it will be considered in Average Check calculation.
+If one user pays repeatedly in a month his number of transactions will not be taken in the calculation of Average Revenue Per Paying User but it will be considered in Average Check calculation.

 Let us try to understand this with an example.

-On the other hand for Average Check calculation, we will divide the revenue with the number of transactions which is (50 x $50 + 10 x $10)/60 = $43
+On the other hand for Average Check calculation, we will divide the revenue by the number of transactions which is (50 x $50 + 10 x $10)/60 = $43

 Get correct ARPPU for your business

 If your business model needs to ascertain the correct ARPPU and you may have made some mistakes as we discussed above what would you do?